Passwordless Authentication with Microsoft Entra ID

 Here’s what the passwordless sign-in flow looks like when using a YubiKey:

-1. The user plugs the FIDO2 security key into their computer.
+The user plugs the FIDO2 security key into the computer.

 Benefits: